The Evolution of Management Thought and the Evolution of Management Theories

-Prof Babbage, Robert Owens and other names earlier mentioned can be regarded as the pioneers of management.
+Prof Babbage, Robert Owens, and other names earlier mentioned can be regarded as the pioneers of management.
 But their contribution to the evolution of management is little.
 The beginning of what is known as the science of management started in the last decade of the 19th century.
 Names like Emerson, F.W.
 Taylor, H.L.
-Grant and others, paved the way for the establishment of what is called scientific management.
+Grant, and others, paved the way for the establishment of what is called scientific management.

 The Neo-Classical Theory

 This period of evolution of management thought is an improvement of the classical theory.
 In other words, it modified and improved upon the classical theory.
-For instance, Classical theory focused more on the area of job content, including the management of physical resources, while the neo-classical theory gave more profound emphasis on employee relationship in the work environment.
+For instance, Classical theory focused more on the area of job content, including the management of physical resources, while the neo-classical theory gave more profound emphasis on employee relationships in the work environment.

 The Bureaucratic Model

 A German Sociologist called Max Weber proposed this model.
-And it includes a system of rules, division of labor hinged on functional specialization, legal authority and power, the hierarchy of authority and placement of employees based on their technical competence.
+And it includes a system of rules, division of labor hinged on functional specialization, legal authority, and power, the hierarchy of authority and placement of employees based on their technical competence.

 The Evolution of Management Theories